-In this online course students will alternate between working with virtual and non-virtual spaces, using knowledge and concepts from drawing, sculpture and performance art.
-Students will learn the basics for expanding their work into a VR space and reflect on the aesthetic, philosophical and social implications of such a practice.
-The course culminates with the creation of a social VR space (in Mozilla Hubs) by each student and gathering together in a critical Show & Tell, blending their productions and explorations of the virtual and embodied activities throughout the class.
+In this course students will alternate between working in virtual and non-virtual spaces, using knowledge and concepts from drawing, sculpture and performance art.
+Students will learn the basics of drawing in a VR space and reflect on the aesthetic, philosophical and social implications of such a practice.
+The course culminates with the creation of a social VR space (in Mozilla Hubs) by each student and gathering together in a critical Show & Tell, blending their productions and explorations in the virtual and embodied activities throughout the class.

 Beatriz Escobar is an artist and educator working primarily with participatory art projects and relational objects, engaging decolonial imaginaries and investigating how embodied knowledge interacts with the experience of otherness.
 She is interested in the tensions arising from the excessive consumption of the Tropical by The Global North and is constantly entangling herself and the audience in constructed and shifting power dynamics.
 She is also engaged in creating platforms for local artists, such as the Draw The Line Residency, a residency for artists without formal art education, five iterations of WIP Performance Art (with Useless Initiatives), and she is a co-founder of Emergent Landscapes (with Anna Xu), a platform for site-specific work in natural landscapes centering Black and Brown artists.

 Escobar grew up in São Paulo, and is now based in the Bay Area.
 She holds an MFA in Social Practice from California College of the Arts, where she received the Impact Awards 2017 for her project Amazonas Riverine Program.
 She was a 2017-2018 Creative Dissent Fellow at Yerba Buena Center for the Arts, a 2018-2019 Community Engagement Fellow at Destiny Arts Center, and is currently an Affiliate Artist at Headlands Center for the Arts.